 This year’s Annual Giving gift was a small part of a much larger contemplated plan for ongoing capital and annual giving contributions to the University.
 It was a continuation of our philanthropy in support of furthering educational opportunities and initiatives.
 It was our way of being able to be a positive part of the transformative Princeton experience.

 Now, as a direct result of the June 1st incident, we are in the process of reconsidering how we direct our philanthropic efforts.
-José and I must use that most powerful of all tools… CHOICE.
+José and I must use the most powerful of all tools… CHOICE.

 Silent No More

 My knee-jerk reaction was to write this missive immediately after the June 1st incident in Nassau Hall occurred.
 I had numerous internal debates about whether I should send it.
 I waited to see if my outrage would subside.
 I wondered what action, if any, would be taken as a result of making this incident known.
 The outrage subsided.
 The bitterness did not.